ecshreve/sitedev/how-to/_posts/2023-03-11-install-go.markdown

 ---
 layout: post
-title:  Install Go
+title:  "Install Go"
-tags: golang go how-to linux
+tags: how-to golang go linux
 ---

-Let's install `Go` on Linux.
+Let's go through the process of installing Go[^golang-home] on Linux.

-## Install `Go` on Linux

-Details and other instructions can be found in the official installation docs.[^go-install-docs] This is how I installed it on a virtual machine running Ubuntu 20.04.
+For additional details and alternative methods, refer to the official installation documentation.[^golang-install-docs] Below, I'll share the steps I followed to install Go on a virtual machine running Ubuntu 20.04.

 ```bash
 # Download archive for your operating system